boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

   bit of octet 12 to the least-significant bit of octet 13 in the TCP header, but the tcpControlBits is encoded as a regular unsigned 16 bit integer.

-: For example, a tcpControlBits Information Element set to 0x90 is used to report TCP control bits for a segment that has CWR (Congestion Window Reduced) and ACK flag bits set (that is, bit offset positions 8 and 11).
+: For example, a tcpControlBits Information Element set to 0x90 is used to report TCP control bits for a Flow that has CWR (Congestion Window Reduced) and ACK flag bits set (that is, bit offset positions 8 and 11).